+Getting the best utensils for cooking is not enough.
 Whether you like to cook or not, burnt utensils are never a pleasant sight in the kitchen.
 A mere sight of burnt utensils while cooking is enough to ruin the whole experience.
-Meanwhile, cleaning these burnt cookware is not an easy task either, that is, only if you don’t know the tricks.
+Meanwhile, cleaning the burnt cookware is not an easy task either, that is, only if you don’t know the tricks.

 Fortunately, for your convenience, we’ve filtered out some of the best ways to clean burnt utensils without breaking a sweat.
 So, let’s get started.

 Starting with the most basic and readily available method to clean burnt vessels made of common cookware materials, the solution of baking soda, water, and liquid detergent can clean even the most stubborn of sticky burns on utensils.
 First, soak the utensil in the solution for about 10 minutes.
 Then simply scrub it out using a plastic or a metal scrubber.

 Just don’t overdo scrubbing if the marks are not getting away, or it may damage the utensil.
 Instead, repeat the above method, only this time add a bit of heat while soaking.
 Try scrubbing the utensil again, and your vessel will most likely be good as new.
 If not, repeat the process.

 Not only does Coca-Cola provide a great and refreshing taste, but it also works magically when it comes to cleaning burnt utensils.
 You can utilize this delicious beverage known for its soothing properties to get rid of stubborn burnt patches on your frying pan.

 All you need to do is simply pour some of the drink into your utensil and put it on your gas stove at low heat.
 Keep the vessel that way until the bubbles stop popping.
 Remove the vessel from heat and scrub it off using a plastic scrubber and dish soap.
 That’s it, you’re good to go; the trick works even better with utensils made of aluminium.